- 18 years of age or above

 Click the “Apply Now” button on this page to get started!

-We strongly encourage you to apply prior to the priority deadline.
-All students, regardless of the date of their application, will have to commit to participating in the program by February 5.
+Please apply to the program by the deadline of February 1.
+For a list of deadlines visit the Application Process page of the Penn State Global website.
+All students, regardless of the date of their application, will have to commit to participating in the program by February 24.

 Contact Education Abroad